India’s Gold Prices Reach Record Highs Amid Global Economic Uncertainty

 Gold has traditionally been seen as a safe-haven asset, offering protection against inflation and economic instability.
 With the current global economic situation marked by instability, investors are increasingly turning to gold as a reliable asset.

-Factors Driven by Gold Prices
+| Factors Driven by Gold Prices | Rationale | Example | Impact |

-Example: China’s increasing use of its own currency, the yuan, in international trade
+| De-dollarization | A shift away from the US dollar as a global reserve currency | Example: China’s increasing use of its own currency, the yuan, in international trade | Gold prices increase as investors seek alternative currencies |

 Expert Insights

-Rajesh Rokde, Chairman of the Gem and Jewellery Council of India (GJC), expects a 10 per cent correction in gold prices after a sharp rally.
+- Rajesh Rokde, Chairman of the Gem and Jewellery Council of India (GJC), expects a 10 per cent correction in gold prices after a sharp rally.

-Uday Kotak, Founder and Director of Kotak Mahindra Bank, praises gold’s performance over time, highlighting its value to Indian households.
+- Uday Kotak, Founder and Director of Kotak Mahindra Bank, praises gold’s performance over time, highlighting its value to Indian households.

 Key Takeaways